Tempo logotype

 How Tempo and OnePlan approach AI and integrations

-A human approves before time hits CapEx or OpEx accounts, and every Rovo-assisted entry is auditable line by line.
-Rovo features require Atlassian Cloud Premium or Enterprise.
-Because Tempo reads Jira directly, Rovo operates on live delivery activity – which keeps the data behind Financial Manager's CapEx/OpEx calculations and Capacity Planner's planned vs. actual analysis accurate where it starts.
+Because Tempo reads Jira directly, Rovo operates on live delivery activity – keeping the data behind Financial Manager's CapEx/OpEx calculations and Capacity Planner's planned vs. actual analysis accurate from the start.

 OnePlan's integration breadth spans Microsoft tools and non-Microsoft delivery systems, with the deepest experience in the Microsoft ecosystem.
+For organizations evaluating portfolio tools through a vendor-neutrality or Microsoft-avoidance lens, that architecture matters.

 Top OnePlan strengths